chavias/Running-Hiking-Blog/README.md

 # Hiking Blog

-This is a simple blog application built with Flask, a lightweight web framework for Python.
-The application is containerized using Docker to ensure consistency across different environments.
+This is a simple hiking blog built with Flask and mariadb.

 ## Features